embox/embox-docs/en/libs/embox_lib_fps_en.md

 ## Basic usage

-At first make sure to be familiar with frame buffer interface: [[Frame buffer]]
+At first, make sure to be familiar with frame buffer interface: [[Frame buffer]].

-After your obtained `struct fb_info *`, you can use FPS library as simple as follows:
+After you obtained `struct fb_info *`, you can use FPS library as simple as follows:
 ```c
   struct fb_info *fbi = fb_lookup(0);
   fps_set_format("Hello, world!");